 The Board comprises nine independent non-executive directors who are appointed for a period of up to three years and can be re-appointed to serve up to nine years.

 Dr Victoria Atkinson is a cardiac surgeon and former Chief Medical Officer at St Vincent’s Health Australia.
 In 2018 she became the national Chief Medical Officer of Healthscope Ltd.

 Ms Campbell brings extensive executive commercial and public sector experience to Alfred Health Board, that has been earned in a wide range of organisations in Australia, New Zealand and the United Kingdom.

 Ms Eagle has qualifications in Law, Social Work, International Development, Arts and is a Graduate of the Australian Institute of Company Directors.

-Ms Howells is a Chartered Accountant who is passionate about excellence in customer service and corporate governance.
+Ms Howells is a Chartered Accountant who is passionate about excellence in customer service, compliance and corporate governance.

 Ms McNaught has over 20 years’ experience working in the public health system.